qwertydemii/Synergy-IDE/README.md

 9. XML Viewer
 10. AI [Deepseek] inside the application
 11. Built-in in web browser for searching
-12. Improve error annotation for HTML,CSS, and JS
 13. Built-in color picker
 14. Auto save without any error
 15. Customization of profile
 16. Android library downloader [Dx and D8]
 17. Project sharing outside the app

 ---

 # Contact